alex65536/dirutils/README.md

   - `diroam diff`: Searches for differences between two directories recurively.
 Unlike `diff -r`, it mostly uses only metadata for the search and prints a convenient summary of which files are added, deleted or modified.
+- `reweave`: Moves, creates and removes directories, keeping symbolic links from and into the moved directories consistent.
+It updates links after move to make sure that they are not broken and still point to the correct target (even if the target was moved).

 ## Which operating systems are supported?